Karthikbr19/EVA/Session4/readme.md

    Maxpooling wil be done before 2-3 layers from prediction.

 ## The distance of Batch Normalization from Prediction:
-   Bacth Normalization wil certainly not done before the prediction layer.
+   Batch Normalization wil certainly not done before the prediction layer.

 ## SoftMax: